chris90483/lipsum-logo/README.md

 # lipsum-logo
-Draws the logo of the do-group lorem ipsum
+Draws the logo of the do-group lorem ipsum in the terminal.

-# How to install:
+# How to install (on linux):
 - Download:
 `wget "https://raw.githubusercontent.com/Gerryflap/lipsum-logo/master/lipsumswek.sh"`